-The tails of some whales like humpbacks have distinctive markings that enable researchers and scientists to identify each whale personally.
+The tails of some whales, like humpbacks, have distinctive markings that enable researchers and scientists to identify each whale personally.

 Why do Some Mammals Have Tails When Humans Don’t?

 To be able to understand the reasons why we do not have a tail anymore, we need to look at these reasons.
-Humans walk completely upright, whereas monkeys walk with their chests diagonally to the floor when on two feet.
+Humans walk entirely upright, whereas monkeys walk with their chests diagonally to the floor when on two feet.